Irish Life Multi-Asset Portfolios (or Irish Life MAPS) is hard to avoid. It’s the biggest multi-asset range of funds in Ireland.

 It sometimes seems like its advertisements are on the side of every bus.
 And AIB, Permanent TSB and Ulster Bank also promote it heavily.

-So is it right for you, and what’s the alternative?
+So is it right for you, and is there a better alternative?

 What is Irish Life MAPS anyway?